 Not at all.
-It takes strength to ask for help know when you need it and have the courage to reach out.
+It takes strength to ask for help when you need it and have the courage to reach out.
 Everyone needs help now and then.
-In your work with one of our counselors, you will explore and identify your strengths and how to implement them to reduce the influence of the problems you are facing.
+In your work with one of our counselors, you will identify your strengths and explore how to implement them to reduce the influence of the problems you are facing.

 What’s the difference between talking to a counselor or my best friend or family?

-Medication can be effective but it alone cannot solve all issues.
+Medication can be effective, but it alone cannot solve all issues.
 Sometimes medication is needed in conjunction with counseling.
-Your work with a Distinctive counselor is designed to explore and unpack the problems you are experiencing and expand on your strengths that can help you accomplish your personal goals.

 How does it work?
 What do I have to do in sessions?